-As the City grows, the Solid Waste Division will have increases in both personnel and equipment to meet the established service level of one time per week garbage, recycling and yard waste collection and bulk collection as scheduled.
-Table 4-11 below indicates the anticipated residential growth from 2015 to 2020 and Solid Waste's corresponding capital needs.
+As the City grows With high growth projections, the Solid Waste Division will have increases in both personnel and equipment to meet the established service level of one time per week garbage, recycling and yard waste collection and bulk collection as scheduled.
+Table 4-11 below indicates the anticipated residential growth from 2015 to 2020 developments projected over the next five years and Solid Waste's corresponding capital needs.
 These capital needs are based on 1 garbage truck for every 3,000 residential units, 1 recycling truck for every 3,750 residential units, 1 yard waste truck for every 5,400 residential units and 1 claw truck for every 12,500 residential units.